zfnate/LC-Test/README.md

 # LC-Test
-Testing GUID LC
+Testing GUID LC<br />
-This is going to be a test to find scary stuff about LC Code Here is a code
+This is going to be a test to find scary stuff about LC Code<br/>
-9553ab06-a25b-4cd9-bdfe-a17e69618055
+Here is a code<br/>
+9553ab06-a25b-4cd9-bdfe-a17e69618055<br/>
-Do you think this will be found?
+Do you think this will be found?<br/>
 XOXO